Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 X_val = mentionCounter.transform(X_val, column='text')
 ```
 The code for the definition of the CountMentionInClass class can be found in the MyClasses.py file [here]().
-By splitting the data set before adding the features, and by using transformers as shown above, allows to reduce the risk
+Splitting the data set before adding the features, and by using transformers as shown above, allows to reduce the risk
 of a label leakage.
-It has the additional advantage that code written like this can
+It has the additional advantage that the code written like this can
 easily be included into a pipeline as we will see later in this post.